-This is one of my latest projects – a book of faith.
+This is from one of my latest projects – a non fiction novel called Deconstructing Tracy.
 They say it’s not the age but the mileage that counts.
 I can’t believe I’ve been on this road for so long.
 If I were a car I’d be an antique by now and I don’t know when that happened.
-“Grace Changes Everything” should be finished in another month or two and will be released soon after, but here is a brief preview.
-I hope you enjoy it as much as I’m enjoying writing it.
+Really, if I was a car I’d probably be in the junk yard by now.
+This is just a piece of a draft as I work my way through the years but there is a recurring theme;

 Grace Changes Everything

 The journey began in 1967, in the Land of Make Believe.

 That’s my way of saying that I was born in 1967 in Fairfield County, Connecticut.
 Norwalk Hospital, to be exact.
 The same hospital my mother was born in, or so I found out many years later when I was filling out the application for my marriage license.
 I don’t think I’d had that little piece of information prior to applying for that marriage license when I was in my forties.

 Anyway, I was born.
 And I grew up.
 My parents built a house in the 1950’s in the town of Ridgefield, CT.
 I call it the Land of Make Believe because most people there had a lot of money and a lot of attitude to go with it.
 It was like there was a bubble around the town – you know, like that movie, “The Boy in the Bubble” or whatever it was.
 I think John Travolta was in that.
 Or maybe not.
 But there was a bubble around the town; a bubble that kept reality out.
 What reality?
 Any reality.
 There was maybe one black family (at a time) in town.
 It’s the craziest thing, you can pick up a yearbook from back in the early to mid 80’s and flip through all four classes and it’s like there was some kind of printing error where everyone’s face is white, except like one.
 I found out many years later that they had a cross burned on their lawn and they left town immediately following.